SaiSathvik6/Customer-Behavior-and-Lifecycle-Analysis-in-EV-Leasing/README.md

 ---

+## 🧩 Problem Statement

+Alt Mobility, an EV leasing company managing 20,000+ vehicles, wants to uncover operational and financial insights from its order and payment data.
+This analysis aims to improve fleet efficiency, customer engagement, and payment processes through data-driven decision making.

+---

 ## 🧠 Approach

 I divided the problem into five analytical tasks, each addressed using SQL or Python where required.